andrenth/srsly/README.md

 While this is a simple decision in principle, things are not that easy in practice.
-One of the difficulties of testing whether a given address is local or remote from the point of view of the SMTP server is that Postfix supports a large number of different databases that can be used queries in order to perform address translations.
+One of the difficulties of testing whether a given address is local or remote from the point of view of the SMTP server is that Postfix supports a large number of different databases that can be queried in order to perform address translations.
 Those include text files, regular expression tables, and SQL and LDAP queries, among others.
 Therefore, in order to provide a solution that works on every possible Postfix configuration, one would be forced to implement different connectors for each of the databases supported by Postfix.

 The approach taken by srsly is more pragmatic, if not officially supported by